Ardent-ashes/Recycle-Manager/README.md

 # ♻️ Recycle Management App

 A modern **Next.js** and **Supabase**-powered application designed to streamline waste management and recycling processes.
-Track, manage, and optimize your recycling efforts efficiently with our comprehensive solution.
+Track, manage, and optimize your recycling efforts efficiently with our comprehensive solutions.

 ## 📌 Table of Contents